 The MPBR with 180 grain bullets is around 300 yards.
 Trajectories are similar to the standard .270 and 7mm cartridges with 130-140 grain bullets or the 7mm Magnums with 150-154 grain bullets.

 These are magnum cartridges that kick substantially harder than most shooters can comfortably handle.
-They are suitable for hunting large and dangerous game, although due to local restrictions in some African countries, cartridges of less than .375 diameter may not be legal for hunting lion and CXP4 game.
+They are suitable for hunting large and dangerous game, although due to local restrictions in some African countries, cartridges of less than 9.3mm or .375 caliber may not be legal for hunting lion, Cape buffalo, rhinoceros and elephant..

 For the heaviest game, these cartridges are normally used with bullets weighing from 250-300 grains, depending on caliber.
-Muzzle energy typically runs from about 4000-5000 ft. lbs. with bullets having a SD in excess of .300.
+Muzzle energy is typically 3700 ft. lbs. or more with bullets having a SD in excess of .300.

 The .338 Win.
 Mag. is the most popular medium bore cartridge in North America and ammunition is available wherever big and dangerous animals are hunted.
 The .358 Norma Magnum, like the .338 Win.
 Mag., is designed for use in standard length actions.
 The 9.3x64mm is popular with European hunters.

 The long .375 H&H is the queen of African medium bores, legal everywhere for Class 4 game.
 The .375 Ruger is a new cartridge that duplicates the ballistics of the .375 H&H in a shorter case.
 The .375 Weatherby is based on a "blown out" .375 H&H case and .375 Wby. rifles can also shoot .375 H&H ammunition, since both cartridges headspace on the belt and are the same length and caliber.
 The .376 Steyr has failed to catch-on and now appears to be dying.